CyberTechWiz/C--WPF-Calculator/README.md

 3. You can type from the keyboard.
 Esc- Clear the screen (C).

 4. When entering a root of any degree, you don't need to put a closing parenthesis.

+5. To change the theme, click on the gear in the left corner of the upper control panel.